1 | 2 Description (Page 1)

 Adding to the increasingly weakened state, famine struck South Asia

-hard in the following decades, with the Great Bengal famine being the worst occurring in 1943 - claiming the lives of more than 3 million.
+hard in the following decades, with the Great Bengal famine in 1943 - claiming the lives of more than three million.

 Bangladesh was ruled by Britain

-throughout the 19th and 20th centuries, and in 1947 the country was partitioned along religious lines after the British
+throughout the 19th and 20th centuries.
+In 1947 the country was partitioned along religious lines after the British

 retreated.
 Western territory was relinquished to the newly created India

 , while the eastern side became a province of Pakistan